 What is a social media voice?
 It is the tone of your communication.

 We naturally switch “voice” in public settings whether on social media or in our personal life.
-For example, we all understand some topics of conversation are appropriate for a family dinner and others are not appropriate at a corporate board meeting.
+For example, we all understand some topics of conversation are appropriate for a family dinner and others are not appropriate for a corporate board meeting.

 In business, having a consistent voice lends credibility to your posts and helps people feel more connected to the brand.
 (After social media is about making connections, not about disconnecting from fans and followers.)

-When you post on your own social media, voice is much easier to capture.
+When you post on your social media, voice is much easier to capture.
 But often when you create social media content as a business or as part of an agency, a consistent brand voice can be more challenging.
 That may be because multiple team members are often sharing the job of social media content creation.

 Consider a variety of things when you craft your social media presence: